 City Bar Central

-City Bar Central is the new online community for City Bar members.
-Here, committees have private groups where they can continue their dialogue from meeting to meeting, share files and create and edit reports.
+City Bar Central is an online community for City Bar members.
+Here, committees have private groups where they can continue their dialogue from meeting to meeting, share files, and create and edit reports.
 Members can also join the conversation online in the Open Forums, discussion areas open to all City Bar members.

 Conduct in the Communities